xparadoxical/gddocs/docs/endpoints/getGJLevels21.md

 **onlyCompleted** - Completed filter.
 0 for off, 1 for on.

+**completedLevels** - SQL IN operator containing a list of all completed levels

 **featured** - Featured filter.
 0 for off, 1 for on.

 **original** - Original filter.
 0 for off, 1 for on.